 Although most reckless driving cases do not involve an accident on the roadway, the more serious versions of the offense involve a crash with property damage, non-serious personal injury, serious bodily injury or death.

 If you have been charged with any misdemeanor or felony offense for reckless driving in the Tampa Bay area then call us at 813-250-0500 to discuss the case.

 Penalties for Reckless Driving in Florida

-A conviction for reckless driving can lead to the following consequences:
+A conviction for reckless driving in Florida can lead to the following consequences:

 - a suspension of your Florida driver's license

 - four (4) points on your driving record (if you are convicted)

 Before you go to court for any charge of reckless driving, discuss the details of your case with an experienced attorney.
 The prosecutor is required to show a "willful and wanton" disregard for the safety of another person or property.
 This requirement of the driver's state of mind is often difficult for the prosecutor to prove.